Good Employer

 Increasing the Proportion of Women

-Linde MH, just like the rest of the KION Group, aims to increase the proportion of women in the company.
+Linde MH, just like the rest of the companies in the KION Group, aims to increase the proportion of women in the company.
 To that end, a new social media campaign aimed specifically at women was launched in 2022.
-The campaign aimed to increase interest in technical professions among women and raise awareness of the importance of gender diversity in this field.
+The campaign aims to increase interest in technical professions among women and raise awareness of the importance of gender diversity in this field.

-In addition, the Female Mentoring Program—a platform for the mutual exchange of knowledge and experience—provides targeted support throughout the Group for women who are in management positions or are planning to take on a management role in the near future.
-The individual advice and trusting support that mentees get from their mentors enables them to gain new insights and to develop on both a personal and professional level.
+In addition, the Female Mentoring Program—a platform that fosters a mutual exchange of knowledge and experiences—provides targeted support throughout the Group for colleagues who are in management positions or are planning to take on a management role in the near future.
+Mentees on the program have the opportunity to gain new perspectives and develop both personally and professionally aided by personal support and advice from a trusted mentor.

 Accessibility